trallnag/prometheus-fastapi-instrumentator/README.md

 For formatting, the [black formatter](https://github.com/psf/black) is used.
 Run `black .` in the repository to reformat source files.
 It will respect the black configuration in the `pyproject.toml`.
+For more information just take a look at the GitHub workflow files.